hakubo/Hasher/readme.markdown

 Isn't that simple ?

-This way you can very simply build a one page web apps / sites.
+This way you can very simply build one page web apps / sites.

 Enjoy!